Senior Comprehensive Examination

 Bio 097: Themes in Biology

-Themes in Biology meets each week of the fall semester.
+Themes in Biology meets each week of the spring semester.
 Students who are completing their comprehensive exam must reserve the appropriate afternoon time period for the entire semester so that changes in scheduling, guest speakers or field trips can be easily accommodated.
-If a senior is given permission by the College to be away during the fall semester of the senior year, the Biology faculty may give permission to the student to write a senior paper and enroll in Biology 095, a Senior Project, to satisfy the College requirement for a comprehensive examination.
-Alternatively, the student may be given permission by the Biology faculty to enroll in Themes in Biology during the junior year if the student has planned in advance to be away during the fall semester of the senior year.
+If a senior is given permission by the College to be away during the spring semester of the senior year, the Biology faculty may give permission to the student to write a senior paper and enroll in Biology 095, a Senior Project, to satisfy the College requirement for a comprehensive examination.
+Alternatively, the student may be given permission by the Biology faculty to enroll in Themes in Biology during the junior year if the student has planned in advance to be away during the spring semester of the senior year.

 Prior to the first week of the semester, seniors will be divided into 3-to-4 person host teams.
 During the first week of class, the teams will meet to discuss and define the assigned topic.